The SKOAP Study

 Purpose

-The purpose of the SKOAP study is to compare different treatments for people living with knee osteoarthritis.
+The purpose of the SKOAP Study is to compare different treatments for people living with knee osteoarthritis.
 The goal is to reduce pain and improve function using conservative treatments and, if needed, non-surgical procedural treatments that have been shown to reduce pain.

 Process